DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Kiril makes one attack with his claws and one attack with his bite.
 He can replace the bite with a swallow if he already has a target restrained with his bite.</p>
 <p><strong><em>Claws.</em></strong> <em>Melee Weapon Attack:</em> +11 to hit, range 10 ft., 1 target. <em>Hit:</em> 15 (4d4 + 5) slashing damage, and the target must succeed on a DC 18 Dexterity saving throw or be pushed 10 feet away or grappled (Kiril's choice).</p>
 <p><strong><em>Bite.</em></strong> <em>Melee Weapon Attack:</em> +11 to hit, range 10 ft., 1 target.
-Hit: 18 (4d10 + 5) piercing damage.
+Hit: 27 (4d10 + 5) piercing damage.
 If the target is Large or smaller, it is grappled (escape DC 18).
 Until this grapple ends, the target is restrained, and Kiril can't bite another target.</p>
 <p><strong><em>Swallow.</em></strong> Kiril makes one bite attack against a Medium or smaller creature he has restrained with his bite.
 If the attack hits, the target takes the bite's damage, the target is swallowed, and the grapple ends.
 While swallowed, the creature is blinded and restrained, it has total cover against attacks and other effects outside Kiril, and it takes 7 (2d6) acid damage at the start of each of Kiril's turns.
 If Kiril takes 20 damage or more on a single turn, he must succeed on a DC 20 Constitution saving throw at the end of that turn or regurgitate all swallowed creatures, which fall prone in a space within 10 feet of him.
 Kiril must also immediately regurgitate all swallowed creatures if he dies.</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Corrupted Miasma.</em></strong> Kiril exhales a cloud of necrotic mist.
 Each creature within 20 feet of him must succeed on a DC 18 Wisdom saving throw, taking 9 (2d8) necrotic damage on a failed save, or half as much damage on a success.</p>
 <p><strong><em>Shadow Beam.</em></strong> A 5-foot-wide, 100-foot-long beam of swirling shadows bursts from Kiril’s maw.
 Each creature in that area must make a DC 18 Dexterity saving throw, taking 14 (4d6) necrotic damage on a failed save, or half as much damage on a success.
 A target grappled by Kiril’s bite automatically fails the saving throw.</p>
 <h3>Reactions</h3>
 <p>Kiril can take up to three reactions per round, but only one per turn.
-If Kiril would lose his reactions, he loses one reaction instead.</p>
+If an effect or condition would prevent him from taking reactions, he loses one reaction instead.</p>
 <p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Kiril can repeat the saving throw against one effect or condition currently affecting him.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Leap.</em></strong> In response to a creature moving within 30 feet of him, making a ranged attack against him, or casting a spell, Kiril leaps toward it without provoking opportunity attacks.
 Each creature within a 5-foot radius of him must then immediately make a DC 19 Strength saving throw or fall prone.
 Kiril can then attack the creature that moved, attacked, or cast a spell with his claws.</p>
 <p><strong><em>Devour.</em></strong> In response to a creature moving within his reach for the first time on a turn, Kiril attacks it with his bite if he isn't currently biting another creature.
 If the attack misses, that creature has advantage on its next attack against Kiril before the start of its next turn.</p>